Deaf Culture Quick Guide

 Did you know that Americans spend an average of five hours per week sitting in meetings?
 In fact, nearly 11 million meetings happen in the U.S. every single day.
 While most of those meetings are happening virtually right now, many people will eventually be going back to working in office settings.
 Creating conference rooms that […]

-Remote ASL Interpretation vs In-Person ASL Interpretation
+Remote ASL Versus In-Person ASL Interpretation

 Deaf and Hard of Hearing people have a few different options for communicating in the workplace or at events.
 Some prefer real-time transcription services while others may favor text phones and video relay services.
 However, one of the most effective means of communication for Deaf and Hard of Hearing individuals is sign language interpretation.
-An […]
+Providing […]

 Understanding What Reasonable Accommodation Means

-Under the Americans with Disabilities Act, all employees have a right to reasonable accommodations to do their jobs.
+Introduction Under the Americans with Disabilities Act, all employees have a right to reasonable accommodations to do their jobs.
 While this act empowers people with disabilities to be successful and even excel in the workplace, the term “reasonable accommodation” is vague.
-Simply put, a reasonable accommodation is a change or addition to a typical process that […]
+Simply put, a reasonable accommodation is a change or addition to a typical process […]